marklishman/colors-microservices/purple/README.md

 }
 ~~~

-Note that the category projection is used to include categories which would normally be excluded
+Note that the `CategoryNameProjection` is used to include category details.
+Category is usually
-because they are a managed resource.
+excluded because it is a managed resource.

 Also, `id` fields are omitted by default.
 However, we have chosen to include them here by
 explicitly specifying them in the projection.